-The Center for Immigration Services & Support (ISS) (https://global.wfu.edu/iss/) provides visa processing and immigration support to international students, faculty, and staff during their time at Wake Forest and beyond.
+The Center for Immigration Services & Support (ISS) (https:// global.wfu.edu/iss/) provides visa processing and immigration support to international students, faculty, and staff during their time at Wake Forest and beyond.
 Through maintaining compliance with immigration regulations and accurate reporting to several federal government agencies, the ISS team ensures Wake Forest can continue to host international students, faculty, and staff on its campuses.
 The ISS staff are the only Designated School Officials (DSO) for Wake Forest University, meaning we are your resources for all immigration-related guidance.
-ISS organizes many cultural activities and immigration information sessions throughout the year to educate campus stakeholders on various processes and procedures.
-The experts in ISS also advocate for services that will enhance the experience of our international population on campus.
+ISS organizes many activities to build community and strengthen the sense of belonging for the international population.
+We also host several immigration information sessions throughout the year to educate campus stakeholders on various processes and procedures.
+The experts in ISS advocate for services that will enhance the experience of our international population on campus.
 You may contact ISS by email at iss@wfu.edu.